Xposed-Modules-Repo/ru.mike.sidestories/README.md

 # SideStories & HideStories

-removing stories from the the Telegram messenger's action bar
+Removing stories from the the Telegram messenger's action bar

 In the official Telegram messenger client you can remove stories from the position above chats and (optionally) create a side menu item.